descope-sample-apps/passportjs_sample/README.md

 # Todo App Sample App

-This todo app showcases sign in functionality with the Descope [Passport](https://www.passportjs.org/) Strategy, [Express](https://expressjs.com/), and[React](https://reactjs.org/).
+This todo app showcases sign in functionality with the Descope Passport Strategy, [Express](https://expressjs.com/), and [React](https://reactjs.org/).
 This example can be used to help you implement the Descope strategy in your own projects.

 ## Overview 💡